0xluckycoder/task-manager-ex/README.md

 - [x] - Modal the dataset

-- [/] - Learn AWS lambda functions
+- [x] - Learn AWS lambda functions
+- [x] - Learn Serverless Framework
 - [ ] - Learn API Gateway
+- [ ] - Learn to setup typescript project
 - [ ] - Learn TypeScript in Lambda
 - [ ] - come up with good architecture for handle API in serverless

+- [ ] - add serverless offline

 - [ ] - Experiments for more learning
   - [ ] - Learn to do redux CRUD and api fetching without RTK (Vanilla Redux)